SMS Strategies

-We've analyzed over ten billion SMS campaign messages.
-Here’s what you need to know about the best time to send your SMS marketing and email campaigns.
+We've analyzed over 25 billion messages.
+Here’s what you need to know about the best times to send your SMS marketing and email campaigns.

-You’ve invested time planning your marketing calendar, writing polished copy, and creating stand-out graphics to make sure your campaigns hit their mark.
-Now, there’s just one more variable that plays into your messages’ success—when you send them.
+You’ve invested time planning your marketing calendar, writing the perfect copy and subject lines, and designing stand-out graphics to make sure your SMS and email campaigns hit their mark.
+Maybe you used AI to optimize each part of your campaign).
+But there’s one more variable that can determine your messages’ success: when you send them.

 Quick answers to big questions